-Arriving at the gallery, there was a girl with curly short hair, black jacket and sneakers was also waiting to enter the door.
-But it was the exhibit of visual artist Rashid Rana and not Angela´s.
+Arriving at the gallery, there was a girl with curly short hair, a black jacket and sneakers who was also waiting to enter the door.
+But it was the exhibit of visual artist Rashid Rana and not Angela's.

 In the second gallery, there was a paper sign that said they were temporarily closed during the talk of Angela from 12:30 to 1:30.
 So Angela was inside giving a talk!
 Madre Mia.
 It was 1:20 and I was fumbling around not knowing what to do.
 Should I create a scene so they can let me enter?
 Hmm, my usual diplomatic self was fighting my demons.
-The girl with the curly hair came and I told her, “we can´t enter because Angela´s there!
-Hmm she said, “shall we go have a drink first?
-We went to a kebab stall a few blocks away and drank a 7-up.
-We talked as fast as we could about art and learned each other´s names.
+The girl with the curly hair came and I told her, "we can't enter because Angela's there!
+Hmm she said, "shall we go have a drink first?
+We went to a kebab stall a few blocks away and drank 7-up.
+We talked as fast as we could about art and learned each other's names.
 Her name was Barbara.

 But getting red in front of an artist was not my goal.
-I was there to contemplate about her pseudo sculptural-paintings.
-A number of her works were made of compressed and mangled elongated boxes of aluminum protruding on walls.
-And even though I was distracted about Angela´s presence, I had to view each piece in different angles.
-One looked like a hanging overcoat, another box that looked like a battered yellow taxi cab after someone crashes into it.
-The compressed blue aluminum looked alive and in the process of being distorted.
+I was there to contemplate her pseudo-sculptural paintings.
+A number of her works were made of compressed and mangled elongated boxes of aluminium protruding on walls.
+And even though I was distracted by Angela's presence, I had to view each piece from different angles.
+One looked like a hanging overcoat, and another box looked like a battered yellow taxi cab after someone crashes into it.
+The compressed blue aluminium looked alive and in the process of being distorted.
 I could almost hear banging sounds in this piece.
 In fact, I found these works more aesthetically appealing than her ripped canvases.

-In the other room was The Transfer white which was composed of three elements: the sofa, the chair and the white aluminum box.
-The composition itself was comical – a sort of bizzare and humourous example of minimalism, compressing the living room, the dining room and the workroom in one, a sort of metaphor of how we live life, in a compressed state of agony.
-I can see why Adrian Searle, the Guardian art critic once said that there is an element of buffoonery in Angela´s works.
+In the other room was The Transfer white which was composed of three elements: the sofa, the chair and the white aluminium box.
+The composition itself was comical – a sort of bizarre and humourous example of minimalism, compressing the living room, the dining room and the workroom in one, a sort of metaphor of how we live life, in a compressed state of agony.
+I can see why Adrian Searle, the Guardian art critic once said that there is an element of buffoonery in Angela's works.
 Angela herself admitted that she is inspired by the slapstick and the humour of Jacques Tati and Charlie Chaplin.
 Upstairs, a ball of folded canvas lay in between art books, behind the desk of the gallery officer.
-That´s Angela pulling out one from her bag of tricks.
+That's Angela pulling out one from her bag of tricks.